holaphil/amazing-maple-e08ae/src/pages/blog/online-video-future-of-search.md

 thumb_image_alt: Onl
 image_alt: Library shelves
 excerpt: >-
-  Video has a visibility problem and the condition represents a challenge for all parties involved – content producers, platforms and search engines alike.
+  Video has a visibility problem and the condition that represents a challenge for all parties involved – content producers, platforms and search engines alike.
 seo:
   title: The function of design is letting design function
   description: >-